 Students will spend a day in Cambridge at the Crown Court, will meet prosecuting and defense barristers, and see a trial in progress.

 Students will have a three-day weekend on their own.
-In previous years, students have visited Amsterdam, Barcelona, Dublin, Paris, or traveled through England.
+In previous years, students have visited Amsterdam, Barcelona, Dublin, Paris, or traveled through Britain.

 Professor Chelsi Hayden joined the University of Kansas Law faculty as an adjunct lawyering professor in 2011 and became a full-time lecturer in law in 2012.
 Before entering academia, Hayden served as chambers counsel to Judge Carlos Murguia of the U.S. District Court for the District of Kansas and as an associate in business litigation for Shook, Hardy & Bacon in Kansas City, Mo.
 She has extensive experience in both civil and criminal law and has litigated both state and federal cases, including for the Kansas Supreme Court.

-Students are housed in single occupancy rooms at the Wychfield campus of Trinity Hall of Cambridge University.
+Students are housed in single occupancy rooms at Sidney Sussex College of Cambridge University.
 Daily continental breakfast and dinners Monday through Thursday are provided.
 Students are responsible for all other meals.

 Open to undergraduate students from any accredited U.S. college or university.

 Funding your Study Abroad Program

 The Office of Study Abroad can do personalized financial aid and scholarship advising for students.
 Please visit 108 Lippincott Hall or call 785-864-3742 to set up an appointment.
 KU students who qualify for financial aid in the form of Stafford and/or other loans, Federal Grants, and KU or outside scholarships may apply the aid to the cost of a Study Abroad Program.